zcourts/higgs/higgs-boson/README.md

 + The size is __4 bytes__ of the message, i.e. a __32 bit signed int__ from the second to the 5th byte
 + A side effect of this is that a message is limited to about 2GB
-+ Size excludes the first 5 bytes (protocol version and message size) - i.e. the size is the total bytes of the payloadF
++ Size excludes the first 5 bytes (protocol version and message size) - i.e. the size is the total bytes of the payload

 ### Payload

-The payload of the message immediately follows the message size i.e. the 6th byte onwards, the pay load includes the reference Map.
-The reference map is written __before__ the rest of the payload.
+The payload of the message immediately follows the message size i.e. the 6th byte onwards.

 #### Indicating a type